-If you are in search of the best practices and ways to flourish your email open rates and engagement, there is no other medium that conveys information better than videos.
+If you are in search of ways to flourish your email open rates and engagement, there is no other medium that conveys information better than videos.
 Videos are engaging and good at capturing viewer attention.
-Also, including video in an email can lead to a 6% increase in open rates.

 This is a good enough reason to kickstart learning a few best ways to include video in your next email campaigns.
 Read on for some of the best tips and practices to drive outstanding results.

 The first crucial part of an email is the subject line.
 Recipients straight away judge your emails based on the subject line.
 If it’s compelling enough and you have something in your email that will benefit them, no one can stop them from opening your email.

 Turn your subject line compelling by including the word video along with their first name.

 we would rather prefer to watch a quick video than read long, drawn-out 500 word paragraphs.
 A video can be easier to consume and provide information to the viewer through more aesthetic ways while improving user interaction.

 So, first name + video, in your subject line = increased email open rates.

 A personalized video invite just for you, <firstname>

 While composing an email, it is essential to crafting it in such a way that it successfully reaches your recipients.
 A video can help you connect with your recipients and make complicated topics easier to understand.